 Hypermetropia, on the other hand, is caused by a smaller-than-normal eyeball or a flatter cornea, which pushes the focal point behind the retina.
 Hereditary factors and age-related changes also contribute to one of the key causes of hypermetropia.

-Symptoms of Hypermetropia
+Notable Symptoms of Myopia and Hypermetropia

 To better understand the difference between myopia and hypermetropia, let’s compare their key characteristics: